Welcome to: James Russell Publishing

 "And if you think switching to a metric bike will solve your problems you will be sadly mistaken."

-18. With all these defects should you still buy a Harley?
+18. With all these defects should you still buy a Twin-Cam Harley?
 I say yes, but keep it under a reliable and trustworthy warranty and even then, expect a fight to keep your coverage.
-Many dealers will fight you, so appeal to H-D Corporate for assistance.
+Many dealers will fight you, so appeal to H-D Corporate for assistance and even they too may be reluctant to repair engine defects.
 Learn to perform your own oil changes (click here) as having "others" do it for you can still void your warranty.
 How?
 There is no proof the quality of the oils sold was actually used.
-Buy Harley-Davidson oil and filter, keep receipts and a log book and you will have closed that door solid that voids warranties.
+Buy Harley-Davidson oil and filter, keep receipts and a log book and you will have closed that door solid that voids warranties despite the Magnuson Warranty Act, there are exceptions to legal protection you should be aware of.
 And if you think switching to a metric bike will solve your problems you will be sadly mistaken.
 Read this article: Why You Don't Want To Buy a Japanese, Italian, German, Korean or British Motorcycle

 I often get inquires asking that if the Twin-Cam Harley-Davidson engines are defective if the older EVO (Big-Twin Evolution) engine should be bought.
 My answer is a big "NO" as that engine is defective too and unreliable and that is one reason why Harley-Davidson junked the thing and created the Twin-Cam engine.
 The Evo crankshaft can fail, the valve angles are so severe the push rods bend, etc. That engine is history so leave it be.
 The Twin-Cam engine is no better for all it does is trade one defect for another so it still has detrimental defects.
 Frankly, it is a disaster.
 However, you should consider buying a S&S engine for it is beefed up and does not have the engine defects for it has been redesigned in many critical areas.
 That is the route I would recommend for you can get a real big-bore engine too that will not fall apart on you.